Kourtney Kardashian Faces Pregnancy Rumors, Scott Disick Returns To Partying?

-Kourtney Kardashian is facing rumors of a possible pregnancy at the same time that her former boyfriend, Scott Disick, is facing allegations of reverting to his hard partying ways.
+Kourtney Kardashian is facing rumors of a possible pregnancy at the same time that her former boyfriend, Scott Disick, is facing allegations of reverting to his hard-partying ways.

 Following a number of vacations with her ex-boyfriend, and a recent outing with rumored flame Justin Bieber, Kourtney Kardashian is said to be fueling rumors of a potential fourth child.

-On January 23, In Touch Weekly magazine revealed Kourtney Kardashian had been hinting at her possible pregnancy for weeks with a number of “not-so-subtle social media posts,” the latest of which featured the 37-year-old Keeping Up With the Kardashians star posing with one of her daughter Penelope’s baby dolls.
+On January 23, In Touch Weekly revealed that Kourtney Kardashian had been hinting at her possible pregnancy for weeks with a number of “not-so-subtle social media posts,” the latest of which featured the 37-year-old Keeping Up with the Kardashians star posing with one of her daughter Penelope’s baby dolls.
 According to the report, Kourtney Kardashian, who has allegedly gotten back together with Scott Disick, is seen cradling the life-like baby in her photo post as she hides her stomach with a baggy tracksuit and puffy jacket.

 A short time ago, Kourtney Kardashian posted a photo of baby toys and revealed that the items had given her the “itch.”
-She also shared an image of baby Gucci sneakers, tiny sunglasses and a gold chain with the caption, “Baby.”
+She also shared an image of baby Gucci sneakers, tiny sunglasses, and a gold chain with the caption “Baby.”

 Kourtney Kardashian and Scott Disick, who are parents to Mason, 7, Penelope, 4, and Reign, 2, were said to be back together at the end of last year after traveling to Mexico and Aspen as a family.
-At the time, a People Magazine source claimed the up-and-down couple were living together once again and noted that Kardashian “seems very happy” with Disick.
+At the time, a People Magazine source claimed the on-and-off couple were living together once again and noted that Kardashian “seems very happy” with Disick.

 The source also said Kourtney Kardashian has expressed that she would like another child and another insider confirmed to the magazine that the reality star “definitely wants four kids.”